SedraPay/SedraCheck-iOS-sample/README.md

         //dismiss dialogs, loadings
         //recall the function
     }
-    func didFinishCloseJourneyWithSuccess(){
+    func didFinishCreatingJourneyWithSuccess(journeyId: String) {

-    }
-    func didFinishCloseJourneyWithError(error: SedraCheckError){
         //do your own code as:
+        //dismiss dialog, loadings
+        //save the journey if needed as a reference to your server to check user from our protal }

+    func didGetNationalitiesWithSuccess(response:GetNationalities) {
+       //do your own code as:
+      //dismiss dialog, loadings
+      // save the nationalities Response in your own array if needed : self.nationalitiesResponse = response }

+    func didGetNationalitiesWithError(error: SedraCheckError) {
+          //do your own code as:
         //dismiss dialogs, loadings
         //recall the function
     }

-    func didFinishCreatingJourneyWithSuccess(journeyId: String) {
-        //do your own code as:
-        //dismiss dialog, loadings
-        //save the journey if needed as a reference to your server to check user from our protal }
 }
 ```
 ###### END OF CREATE JOURNEY ######